aaronfinnila/cs2dle/README.md

-# CS2dle
+# cs2dle

-CS2dle is a daily guessing game for Counter-Strike 2 professional players, inspired by Wordle.
+cs2dle is a daily guessing game for Counter-Strike 2 professional players.
 Test your esports knowledge by guessing the pro player based on attributes like nationality, team, age, and role.

 **Live Website:** [cs2dle.org](https://cs2dle.org)

-## 🎮 Features
+## Features

 - **Daily Player:** A new pro player to guess every day.
 - **Attribute Clues:** Get feedback on your guesses based on: